Fat-Frumos/Hogwarts/README.md

 ### General description

-Here's a revised version of your text suitable for B2+ English level learners:
 The main goal of this project is to develop a gym application.
 To use the application (apart from the Registration page), both trainers and trainees need to log in with their credentials.
 The application features three key entities: trainers, trainees, and training sessions.
 It allows both trainers and